dapete42/vcat/README.md

   category information from the wiki and render it into an image.
 * vcat-gv_java: An addition which allows the use of the Graphviz JNI, instead of relying on external program calls to the Graphviz command line utilities.
+* vcat-redis: An addition which allows the use of Redis (through the Jedis library) to store the API and metadata caches.
 * vcat-webapp: A Java Servlet version of vCat which expects parameters as GET or POST parameters and directly returns the rendered file.
 * vcat-toollabs: A deamon version of vCat for use on Tool Labs.